mjul/prefect-lab/README.md

 ### Collect Currency Pairs

-The next job simply collects the currency pairs mentioned in the "ECB_" files downloaded above. e.g. if we have a price for EUR/USD on some day it will collect EUR/USD.
+The next job simply collects the currency pairs mentioned in the cleaned data files above. e.g. if we have a price for EUR/USD on some day it will collect EUR/USD.
 Write this to "pairs.csv".
 Create a job for each of the cleaned data files above.